jolars/komadown/README.md

 Installation
 ------------

-You can install komadown from github with
+You can install komadown from CRAN with

 ``` r
 install.packages("komadown")